pallad-ts/config/docs/getting-started.md

 export type Config = ResolvedConfig<ReturnType<typeof createConfig>>;
 ```

-Then you can use it later in the app
+Then use it later in the app
 ```ts
 function connectToDatabase(config: Config['database']) {
     config.hostname // typescript likes 👍